vcz-fr/TheFollowUp/_posts/2018/04/2018-04-04-steam-machine-wind-down.md

     url: "https://steamcommunity.com/app/221410/discussions/0/1696043806550421224"
     dead: false

-tweet: "Steam Machines have been put aside but the Linux gaming ecosystem remains a priority at Valve."
+message: "Steam Machines have been put aside but the Linux gaming ecosystem remains a priority at Valve."
 ---